 Higher profits

 The truth is that customers are more likely to pay the premium for brands they trust.
-It’s evident everywhere, from candles to food products – the price point between generic and premium products is clear.
-Companies who actively associate themselves with positive characteristics such as trustworthiness, authenticity, innovation, style, elegance and security earn customers’ trust, boost brand recognition, and repeat custom.
+It’s evident everywhere, from candles to food products: the price point between generic and premium products is clear.
+Companies who actively associate themselves with positive characteristics such as trustworthiness, authenticity, innovation, style, elegance and security earn customers’ trust, boost brand recognition, repeat custom, and their cash flow.

 Consider Nike, a brand with incredibly high value, positive associations, and brand awareness.
-Nike’s customers trust the brand’s quality and feel confident that Nike will consistently deliver high-quality products and service: if it’s good enough for athletes, it’s good enough for us.
+Nike’s customers trust the brand’s quality and feel confident that Nike will consistently deliver high-quality products and service.
+Simply put, if it’s good enough for athletes, it’s good enough for us.
 This trust lays the foundation for brand loyalty, which allows Nike to achieve high profits consistently.

 How to measure brand value

-There are several key factors when it comes to measuring the value of a brand; brands need to look at recognition, usage and loyalty.
+There are several key factors when it comes to measuring the value of a brand.
+Brands need to look at recognition, usage, and loyalty.
 Your brand’s success relies on setting goals and monitoring your progress towards them.
-The only way to know if your brand investments are working is by measuring your brand value and monitoring your brand’s audience to help better understand perceptions of your brand and help make future decisions.
+The only way to know if your brand investments are working is by measuring your brand value and monitoring your audience to help better understand brand perception and help guide your decision-making.

 There are six core approaches:

-• Cost-based valuation: This involves analysing how much cost has been incurred or the amount of money spent establishing the brand.
-Essentially it covers the cost of everything spent creating a brand, including licence, registration and trademarking cost, promotional and advertising costs, and history of expenses.
+- Cost-based valuation: This involves analysing how much cost has been incurred or the amount of money spent establishing the brand.
+It covers the cost of everything spent on creating a brand, including licences, registration, and trademarking, promotion and advertising, and a history of expenses.

-• Market-based valuation: This method estimates your company’s value based on the current market climate, identifying how your brand stands out from the crowd.
-You could do this by looking at the sale price of similar brands, looking at stock performance, or by simply asking leaders of other companies how much they would pay for your brand.
-Surveys are a good means of gauging perceptions of your brand in the wider context of the market.
+- Market-based valuation: This method estimates your company’s value based on the current market climate.
+It identifies how your brand stands out from the crowd.
+You could do this by looking at the sale price of similar brands, looking at stock performance, or by asking leaders of other companies how much they would pay for your brand.
+Surveys are a good way of measuring brand perception in the wider market context.

-• Income-based valuation: This model looks at the amount of income incurred by your brand.
-Essentially, what money does your brand bring in?
+- Income-based valuation: This model looks at the money your brand brings in.
 You will need to look at all of your company’s financial streams and then assess which elements can be attributed directly to the reputation your brand has earned.

-• Customer-based valuation: This method involves assessing your existing customers and predicting the number of future customers.
-Customers are a great measure of a company’s value – as loyal customers stick with brands they identify with and connect with.
+- Customer-based valuation: This method involves assessing your existing customers and predicting the number of future customers.
+Customers are a great measure of a company’s value, as loyal customers stick with brands they identify and connect with.

-• Net promoter score (NPS): NPS is essentially a measure of how well your brand does at inspiring organic, word-of-mouth promotion.
-This can be calculated by surveying your customers, asking them how likely they are to recommend your brand and why.
+- Net promoter score (NPS): NPS is a measure of how well your brand does at inspiring organic, word-of-mouth promotion.
+This can be worked out by surveying your customers and asking them how likely they are to recommend your brand and why.

 What makes a brand valuable to customers?